klaytn/klaytn-docs/docs/getting-started/account/managing-accounts.md

 ### ken <a id="ken"></a>

 You can unlock accounts and start the EN on the command line with the `--unlock "{address},{address}"` option which takes a comma-separated list of accounts \(in hex or index\) as an argument so you can unlock the accounts programmatically for one session.
-This is useful if you want to use your account from BApps via RPC. `--unlock` will unlock the first account in the list.
+This is useful if you want to use your account from dApps via RPC. `--unlock` will unlock the first account in the list.
 This is useful when you created your account programmatically, you do not need to know the actual account to unlock it.

 Create an account and start a node with the account unlocked: